wang5362/monte-carlo-analysis/README.md

 # Monte Carlo Analysis

 ### Background Information
-Hi, Welcome to my Github page - Monte Carlo Analysis This is a Monte Carlo Analysis from Benefit Cost Analysis Course Assignment.
+Hi, Welcome to my Github page - Monte Carlo Analysis.
+This is a Monte Carlo Analysis from my Benefit Cost Analysis Course Assignment of my Economics course 4831.

 ### Language Used
 - R-studio